keu/docs/software_versioned_docs/version-0.28/customize-image.md

 ## Add Environment Variables Locally

-The Astronomer CLI comes with the ability to  bring in Environment Variables from a specified file by running `$ astro dev start` with an `--env` flag as seen below:
+To import Environment Variables from a specific file, run `$ astro dev start` with an `--env` flag:

 ```
 astro dev start --env .env